symbiotic-engineering/Aquaculture/README.md

 For other required libraries, please refer to requirements.txt file.

 ## Context
-The project is part of research in the Symbiotic Engineering Analysis (SEA) Lab and has been submitted to the Oceans 2023.
+The project is part of research in the Symbiotic Engineering Analysis (SEA) Lab and is published in the Oceans 2023.

+## Citation
+Hasankhani, A., Ewig, G., McCabe, R., Won, E. T., & Haji, M. (2023, June).
+Marine Spatial Planning of a Wave-Powered Offshore Aquaculture Farm in the Northeast US.
+In OCEANS 2023-Limerick (pp. 1-10).
+IEEE.

 ## Authors
 - Arezoo Hasankhani, ah844@cornell.edu (Point of contact)